 Research Focus: Project Based Public Organisations in Trade and Industry Sectors of UK

-The proposed research will be based on an exploratory and interpretivist paradigm to develop an understanding of the challenges faced in strategic human resource management (SHRM), with particular focus on public organizations of UK in trade along with industry divisions of the UK government.
+The proposed research will be based on an exploratory and interpretive paradigm to understand the challenges faced in strategic human resource management (SHRM), with a particular focus on public organisations of the UK in trade and industry divisions of the UK government.

-The reviewed literature depicted that in project-based organization (PBO), the achievement of long term competitive advantage is one of the important goals in large public and private organizations that lead to the modifications in management practices of new modes of operations.
-The transition from traditional to optimized project management techniques in government organization not only involves the management’s change of mind sets, but it also requires changes in operational compatibilities of human resources.
+The reviewed literature depicted that in a project-based organisation (PBO), the achievement of long term competitive advantage is one of the essential goals in large public and private organisations that lead to the modifications in management practices of new modes of operations.
+The transition from traditional to optimised project management techniques in government organisation not only involves the management’s change of mindsets, but it also requires changes in operational compatibilities of human resources.

-Successful progress of any organization requires effective performance of Human resources as an integral component of organizational resources and capabilities.
-The studies of Hayton (2005), Peiseniece and Volkova, (2010), and others have convincingly declared the human resource management (HRM) as one of the most critical management functions as a driver of the value chain.
+The successful progress of any organisation requires the adequate performance of Human resources as an integral component of organisational resources and capabilities.
+The studies of Hayton (2005), Peiseniece and Volkova (2010), and others have convincingly declared human resource management (HRM) as one of the most critical management functions as a driver of the value chain.

-Project management is one of the contemporary management approaches with more concentration on the achievement of a single objective.
-With the increase in dynamics and complexity of the external business environment, the change management and project management approaches are widely used in public organizations as well (Kaufman and Miller, 2011).
+Project management is one of the contemporary management approaches with more concentration on achieving a single objective.
+With the increase in dynamics and complexity of the external business environment, the change management and project management approaches are widely used in public organisations (Kaufman and Miller, 2011).

-This research proposal is based on the analysis of human resource challenges posed in the public PBOs during the transition phase.
-The literature is reviewed with respect to the important perspectives of studies about challenges in achieving dynamic performance of HR in PBOs.
+This research proposal is based on analysing human resource challenges posed in the public PBOs during the transition phase.
+The literature is reviewed concerning the critical perspectives of studies about challenges in achieving the dynamic performance of HR in PBOs.
 Further, the discussion on research methodology is part of this proposal.

 Rationale of Research

-According to Mathis, and Jackson (2011), strategic human resources management (SHRM) is one of the most important differentiation functions of a traditional management based organisation and a project based organization (PBO).
+According to Mathis and Jackson (2011), strategic human resources management (SHRM) is one of the essential differentiation functions of a traditional management based organisation and a project-based organisation (PBO).

-Pronjogo and McDermott, (2011) argued the limitations of human resource management in public organizations project management approaches.
-In view of the traditional approaches followed in bureaucratic set up of government or public departments, transition towards PBO has certain challenges related to performance and skills management, adaptation to change, and modifications of operational strategies.
-Therefore, it is important to analyse these challenges in view of the theoretical frameworks for HRM in public sector PBOs in the United Kingdom (UK).
+Pronjogo and McDermott (2011) argued the limitations of human resource management in public organisations project management approaches.
+Because of the traditional approaches followed in the bureaucratic setup of government or public departments, the transition towards PBO has specific challenges related to performance and skills management, adaptation to change, and modifications of operational strategies.
+Therefore, it is essential to analyse these challenges given the theoretical frameworks for HRM in public sector PBOs in the United Kingdom (UK).

-The aim of this research is proposed to cover the important aspects of SHRM is To explore SHRM challenges in increasing the HR capacity and adaptation to change resulted from transition of public sector project-based organisations (PBO) from traditional public sector in UK.
+This research aims to cover the essential aspects of SHRM to explore SHRM challenges in increasing the HR capacity and adaptation to change resulting from the transition of public sector project-based organisations (PBO) from the traditional public sector in the UK.

-The proposed research will be related to the achievement of following research objectives;
+The proposed research will be related to the achievement of the following research objectives;

-1. To understand the changing role of employees in public organization in context to the requirements of PBO in the UK.
+1. To understand the changing role of employees in a public organisation in context to PBO requirements in the UK.

 2. To identify the modifications required in the HRM policies, practices, and designing of project teams in public sector PBOs.

-In view of the complexities involved in the transition process faced by public sector organizations due to their size and diversity in human resource characteristics, the research will endeavour to answer the following questions;
+Given the complexities involved in the transition process faced by public sector organisations due to their size and diversity in human resource characteristics, the research will endeavour to answer the following questions;

-1. What are the main challenges posed during the transition of traditional public organization to a PBO in the UK and how do these challenges affect the modifications of HR practices to new design of HRM in PBOs?
+1. What are the main challenges posed during the transition of a traditional public organisation to a PBO in the UK, and how do these challenges affect the modifications of HR practices to the new design of HRM in PBOs?

-2. How do the roles and capabilities of HRM modify in view of the designing and management of project teams in public sector PBOs in the UK?
+2. How do the roles and capabilities of HRM modify given the designing and management of project teams in public sector PBOs in the UK?

-3. What is the consequence of transition from a traditional to PBO on HR development and employees adaptation to the new project environment in public organizations’ context?
+3. What is the consequence of the transition from a traditional to PBO on HR development and employees adapting to the new project environment in the context of public organisations?

-This section reviews the relevant literature of project organizations and the challenges to HRM during the transition from traditional to project based organization (PBOs).
+This section reviews the relevant literature of project organisations and the challenges to HRM during the transition from traditional to project-based organisations (PBOs).

 Transition to Project Based Organization (PBO)

-The switching of traditional organizations to project based, process based, and change management oriented organizations are quite common in the private sector.
-Similarly, the public organizations also face the challenges of attaining the required performance in project based settings.
-According to the proposed notion of Garies (2010), more frequent changes are observed in recent eras due to the increased complexity and dynamic environment in consumers and business environments.
-Therefore, Turner (2009) declared the transition to project based organizational setup is important to attain strategic organizational goals with a more focused approach.
-In contrast to the private organizations, the activities of PBO require a more focused and dynamic approach from public organizations due to their bureaucratic structure with less flexibility and large employee base to control HRM activities (Young and Howard, 2012).
+The switching of traditional organisations to project-based, process-based, and change management-oriented organisations are pretty standard in the private sector.
+Similarly, public organisations also face the challenges of attaining the required performance in project-based settings.
+According to the proposed notion of Garies (2010), more frequent changes have been observed in recent eras due to the increased complexity and dynamic environment in consumers and business environments.
+Therefore, Turner (2009) declared the transition to a project-based organisational setup is essential to attain strategic organisational goals with a more focused approach.
+In contrast to the private organisations, the activities of PBO require a more focused and dynamic approach from public organisations due to their bureaucratic structure with less flexibility and large employee base to control HRM activities (Young and Howard, 2012).

-The definition of PBO is stated in terms of Muller and Turner (2010) is an organization that delivers the services and products as per specifications of customers and provides custom-built designs to suit the specific needs of clients or markets.
-Project-based organizations (PBOs) comprised of set of various projects and formed on the basis of two categories of original PBOs and Projectified Organizations as shown in the following illustration:
+The definition of PBO is stated in Muller and Turner (2010) as an organisation that delivers the services and products as per customers’ specifications and provides custom-built designs to suit the specific needs of clients or markets.
+Project-based organisations (PBOs) are comprised of a set of various projects and formed based on two categories of original PBOs and Projectified Organisations as shown in the following illustration:

 Characteristics of PBOs in Public Sector

-The category of government sector in the UK are considered as Projectified organizations due to the transition made from traditional organizations to a more flexible and dynamic delivery of custom designs in view of the changes in the business environment.
+The category of the government sector in the UK is considered as Projectified organisations due to the transition made from traditional organisations to a more flexible and dynamic delivery of custom designs given the changes in the business environment.

-Further Gurbuz, and Mert (2011) argued that the public organizations offered projectification to certain departments and service areas in view of specified requirements of government projects and the other sections and departments are governed through traditional management approaches.
-Hence, the requirement of effective human resources is one of the preliminary requirements in PBOs.
+Further, Gurbuz and Mert (2011) argued that the public organisations offered objectification to specific departments and service areas because of specified requirements of government projects, and the other sections and departments are governed through traditional management approaches.
+Hence, the requirement of practical human resources is one of the preliminary requirements in PBOs.

-In view of the research of Perkins and White (2010) and Turner, (2009) the changes in HR practices in PBOs are important to address as the project’s development is associated with the designing of a new work environment on Projectified organizations.
-Jalocha et al (2014) emphasize the development of key competencies in project managers of Public organizations.
+In view of the research of Perkins and White (2010) and Turner (2009), the changes in HR practices in PBOs are essential to address as the project’s development is associated with the designing of a new work environment on Projectified organisations.
+Jalocha et al. (2014) emphasise the development of critical competencies in project managers of Public organisations.

-The designing and enforcement of project centric training and perspectives development of individual employees are considered as two main aspects of key competencies (Jalocha et al 2014).
-Further, Shaw et al (2013) and Crawford et al (2013) discussed the links of HR practices in a PBO with reference to the employees’ development from the beginning of project management teams formation till the release in a project.
+The designing and enforcement of project-centric training and perspectives development of individual employees are considered two main aspects of critical competencies (Jalocha et al., 2014).
+Further, Shaw et al. (2013) and Crawford et al. (2013) discussed the links of HR practices in a PBO concerning the employees’ development from the beginning of project management teams formation till the release in a project.

 SHRM Challenges in the Public PBO

-The important challenges identified from review of literature in PBOs are the work overload on project teams require elevated levels of intensity of dedicated output m, but public sector workers found it difficult to manage high workloads in dynamic environment, Ingason and Jónasson, (2009) argued the presence of stressful work environment as a reason of employees demotivation.
+The critical challenges identified from a literature review in PBOs are that work overload on project teams requires elevated levels of intensity of dedicated output m.
+Still, public sector workers found it difficult to manage high workloads in a dynamic environment.
+Ingason and Jónasson (2009) argued the presence of a stressful work environment as a reason for employees demotivation.

-In addition, the increased requirements of soaring performance are difficult to achieve in view of the work concept in public organization employees.
+In addition, the increased requirements of soaring performance are difficult to achieve in view of the work concept in public organisation employees.

-The other important factors identified by the studies of Li-Yun, and Pan, (2011) and Muller and Turner (2010) are linked to development of career opportunities, flexibility in work routines, and consistency in performance appraisal system for various projects in a single organization are some important issues to be addressed.
+The other essential factors identified by the studies of Li-Yun, and Pan (2011) and Muller and Turner (2010) are linked to the development of career opportunities, flexibility in work routines and consistency in performance appraisal system for various projects in a single organisation are some important issues to be addressed.

 The exploratory research methodology governed by an interpretivist paradigm is selected for this research.
-The application of theoretical constructs of a PBO on the public organizational project settings in the UK need a detailed and comprehensive study to align the concepts to real life practices of these PBOs.
+The application of theoretical constructs of a PBO on the public organisational project settings needs a detailed and comprehensive study to align the concepts to the actual life practices of these PBOs.

-The development of SHRM practices in view of the challenges in recent project based working scenarios of public organizations in the UK are the main areas of exploration.
-The studies of Li-Yun, and Pan, (2011) and Jalocha et al (2014) provided the necessary literature base for the HR settings in PBOs.
+The main areas of exploration are the development of SHRM practices in view of the challenges in current project-based working scenarios of public organisations in the UK.
+The studies of Li-Yun, and Pan (2011) and Jalocha et al. (2014) provided the necessary literature base for the HR settings in PBOs.

-Further the works of Crawford et al (2013) and Snape and Redman, (2010) will assist in determining the important variables of HR performance development in SHRM planning and HR linkages in PBOs.
+Further, the works of Crawford et al. (2013) and Snape and Redman (2010) will assist in determining the crucial variables of HR performance development in SHRM planning and HR linkages in PBOs.

-The evidence in qualitative data will be collected through brainstorming, interviews, and focus group discussions with the project planners and HR managers in public sector organizations.
+The evidence in qualitative data will be collected through brainstorming, interviews, and focus group discussions with the project planners and HR managers in public sector organisations.

 Summary and Conclusions

-The changes in environment and practices of individual employees in a public sector PBO are the most challenging aspects as the employees’ integration with project tasks need a change in mindset from traditional to task based operations.
-The proposed research is expected to explore important insights in the major transformations in public organization SHRM in order to match the requirement of dynamic environments.
+The changes in the environment and practices of individual employees in a public sector PBO are the most challenging aspects.
+The employees’ integration with project tasks needs a shift in mindset from traditional to task-based operations.
+The proposed research is expected to explore essential insights in the major transformations in public organisation SHRM to match the requirement of dynamic environments.

 Proposed Work Plan

-The span of the study is tentatively planned to three years and detailed plan is attached in Appendix.
+The span of the study is tentatively planned to three years, and a detailed plan is attached in Appendix.